MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/coe-limitations.md

 ms.reviewer: deonhe
 ---

-# Limitations and resolutions in the automation CoE toolkit
+# Limitations and resolutions for issues in the automation CoE toolkit

 This article contains some of the limitations in the automation CoE toolkit.